afondiel/edge-audio/README.md

 ## New to Edge AI?

-- Start with the [Edge AI Engineering](https://github.com/afondiel/edge-ai-engineering): a practical guide covering core concepts of the entire Edge AI MLOps stack with industry standards in mind.
+- Start with the [Edge AI Engineering](https://github.com/afondiel/edge-ai-engineering): a practical guide covering core concepts of the entire [Edge AI MLOps](https://docs.edgeimpulse.com/docs/concepts/edge-ai-fundamentals/what-is-edge-mlops) stack with industry blueprints.
 - Then read this: [The Next AI Frontier is at the Edge](https://afondiel.github.io/posts/the-next-ai-frontier-is-at-the-edge/)

 ## Table of Contents